These days, it seems that anyone can run for office to be the United States president.

 It is unclear if Donald Trump will attempt to run again in 2024 or head back into other ventures.
 If he wanted to, the 22nd Amendment would allow him the right to put his name forward and try again.

-On the other hand, Barack Obama won two terms back-to-back, so he is ineligible to run again no matter how many votes he would receive.
+On the other hand, Barack Obama won two terms back-to-back, so he is ineligible to run again no matter how many votes he receives.

-Qualified Candidates Then Face a Simple Process To Run for US President
+Qualified Candidates Face a Simple Process To Run for US President

 If you meet all of the criteria, running for president is surprisingly streamlined.
 There is a 4-step process to run when you meet the requirements.

-First, fill out a statement of candidacy form – something not always necessary unless you’ve received more than $5,000 for your bid.
+- Fill out a statement of candidacy form – something not always necessary unless you’ve received more than $5,000 to fund your bid.

-Once you’re on, you can participate in the debates to get the vote in the primaries.
-But, of course, you would usually also run the ticket with a vice president.
+- You can participate in political debates to get the vote in the primaries.
+You would usually also run the ticket with a vice president.

 Minimal Requirements and Qualifications